Mission to the Moon - the lunar quattro moon rover

 A thin layer of silvery powder lies like moon dust on the printer plate.
 Almost silently and with surgical precision, the dazzling beams of a 400-watt diode laser draw softwaregenerated paths into the AlSi10MgSr alloy powder.
 Along the paths, the laser energy melts the powder and the first layer of the part solidifies.
 The plate lowers imperceptibly, the printer lays down a fresh 0.05-millimeter (the average thickness of a human hair) layer of AlSi10MgSr on the plate, and the laser burns the next slice out of the aluminum-silicon-magnesiumstrontium dust.
 In tiny micro-steps, the Audi aluminum 3D printer works its way downward.
 Countless times.
 One exposure interval is around 30 seconds.
 After 20 layers, the part has reached a height of one millimeter.

-The wheel intended to be the link between extraterrestrial ground and human technology, one of the four wheels that will drive the Berlinbased Part Time Scientists’ Audi lunar quattro rover over the inhospitable surface of the moon.
+The wheel intended to be the link between extraterrestrial ground and human technology, one of the four wheels that will drive the Berlinbased Part Time Scientists’ Audi lunar quattro rover over the inhospitable surface of the moon on its Google Lunar X-Prize moon mission.
 Before that happens, there’s still plenty of time for all kinds of improvements.
 Many of them are being carried out in cooperation with Audi.
 For example, with the aid of 3D printing.

 It’s a process used by Audi when it comes to manufacturing highly complex-shaped parts displaying low weight and high stiffness.
 Harald Eibisch, an engineer in casting and additive manufacturing technology development at Audi: “3D printing with aluminum makes it possible to produce lightweight parts of almost any shape with a closed shell.
 The wheel of the Audi lunar quattro has a wall thickness of only a millimeter but displays outstanding strength thanks to its sophisticated design.
 The material has also been thoroughly tested in the Audi laboratories.
 We’ve been using alloy AlSi10MgSr in the aluminum castings of our Spaceframe bodies for decades.”